zacwalls/MHSim/README.md

 ## Installation

 > No need to install.
-Just type `git clone https://github.com/zacwalls/MHSim.git` and cd into the directory.
-Then type `python script.py` to run the simulation.
+Just open a new terminal window and then type `git clone https://github.com/zacwalls/MHSim.git`.
+Then `cd MHSim`.
+From there, install the required libraries with `pip install -r requirements.txt --user`.
+After that, you can run the simulation with `python script.py`.